 Stephen Watson has worked at the National WWII Museum in a variety of positions since 2002, and in 2017 he took on the role of President and CEO.

 This museum in New Orleans tells the story of the American experience of WWII, exploring the reasons behind it, how it was fought, and what it means today.
-Speaking to blooloop last year about its mission, he said:
+Speaking to blooloop in 2020 about its mission, he said:

 “Our mission is to tell the story of WWII through the lens of the American experience.
 For instance, why did we get into the war in the first place?
 How did we go about winning it?
 And what does that mean to us today?
 You could make a really compelling case that WWII is one of, if not the most, important event in human history.
 Over 65 million people lost their lives.
 It was a transformative time in the world.
 It was a fight for freedom and democracy, and it’s a really big and important story.”